 Alireza Jafarzadeh, concluded the panel with his closing remarks and said:

 1) The uprisings in 2017, 2018, 2019, and 2020 proved that the Iranian people want change, they are willing to pay the price for it, as 1,500 people were killed by the regime in Nov 2019.

-2) COVID-19 pandemic proved that this regime cannot solve any problems.
+2) COVID-19 pandemic proved that this regime cannot solve any problems of the Iranian people.

 3) The supreme leader, Ali Khamenei and all other senior officials of the regime have repeatedly talked about the danger of another wave of uprising and that they may not survive the next one.
 In the height of the pandemic, the regime arrested two elite award-winning students of Sharif University of Technology, which is referred to as the MIT of Iran, because of what the Judiciary said was their ties with the main Iranian opposition the MEK.
 Another 18 individuals were arrested for similar charges.

 4) In the past two years, European countries expelled seven “diplomats,” jailed another one; U.S. arrested 2 MOIS agents in the U.S. charged with spying on the officials of the NCRI, in what the Justice Department complaint described as “capture and kill operations,” and they are in jail now.
 Of these ten regime officials and agents, eight were arrested in connection with plots against the NCRI and its member organizations.
 This clearly shows that Tehran’s main preoccupation is to stay in power, and it sees this movement as having the capability and intent to lead the charge for regime change.

 5) The stepped-up pressure on the Iranian regime has weakened the mullahs.
 Maximum pressure has worked.
 Snapback of all prior UN Security Council resolutions and sanctions associated with them is the way to go forward.